 - Step 3 – Use the Upright tools in the Transform panel to fix horizontal and vertical perspective distortions.

-Today, I want to address three main types of geometric imperfections that we face most often in our photographs and how I approach them in my editing workflow.
+And now, I want to address, in more detail, three main types of geometric imperfections that we face most often in our photographs and how I approach them in my editing workflow.